 6.1.1 Basic model

-DPI relates to the processing of policy rules by the MG, hence the generic policy rule model (see Figure 2) according [ITU-T H.248.79] is applicable as well for this Recommendation.
-A DPI policy rule would be typically associated with termination “Ta” in this model, because the “inspection function” is normally executed on incoming traffic as soon as packets enterning the MG.
+DPI relates to the processing of policy rules by the MG, hence the generic policy rule model (see Figure 2) according to [ITU-T H.248.79] is also applicable for this Recommendation.
+A DPI policy rule is typically associated with termination “Ta” in this model, because the “inspection function” is normally executed on incoming traffic as soon as packets enter the MG.

 …